react-navigation/react-navigation.github.io/blog/2021-08-14-react-navigation-6.0.md

 ### Flipper plugin

-We now have a [Flipper](https://fbflipper.com/) plugin.
-It includes similar functionality to the currently available Redux Devtools Extensions integration.
+Our new [Flipper](https://fbflipper.com/) plugin includes similar functionality to the currently available Redux Devtools Extensions integration.
 You can see all navigation actions, and jump back and forth between earlier and new navigation states.
 In addition, it also includes a tab to test your linking configuration.

 Since the dev tools is built from scratch, we’re now free to add new features to make debugging easier in future.